voyagermesh/voyager/docs/concepts/ingress-types/loadbalancer.md

 **How do I ensure that IP assigned my Ingress does not change?**

 You can allocate a static IP to a LoadBalancer Ingress managed by Voyager.
 Say for example, you are using GKE.
 When you create an Ingress object, Voyager will create a Kubernetes Service of type LoadBalancer.
-This service will will automatically get a regional IP.
+This service will automatically get a regional IP.
 If you want to keep that IP, you can mark that IP as static in Google cloud console and the apply the annotation to your Ingress.

 ```yaml